When Sudden Changes Leave You Searching for Answers

-For some families, these symptoms may be connected to PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) or PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections)—conditions that can cause a sudden and dramatic change in a child’s emotions and behavior.
+For some families, these changes may be connected to PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) or PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections)—conditions that can cause an abrupt change in a child’s emotions, behavior, and overall functioning.

-At New Heart Therapy, we provide specialized therapy for children and families coping with the emotional and behavioral challenges of PANS and PANDAS.
-Our goal is to help your child feel safe, supported, and empowered—and to help your family find stability and understanding through the healing process.
+At New Heart Therapy, we offer compassionate, specialized support for children and families navigating the challenges of PANS and PANDAS.
+Our goal is to help your child feel safe and understood, while supporting your family in restoring stability, connection, and hope.

-PANDAS occurs when a strep infection triggers an autoimmune response that mistakenly affects areas of the brain involved in behavior, emotion, and movement.
+PANDAS occurs when a streptococcal infection triggers an autoimmune response that affects areas of the brain involved in behavior, emotions, and movement.

-PANS describes a similar condition that may result from other infections, immune responses, or environmental factors.
+PANS describes a similar sudden onset of symptoms that may be triggered by other infections, immune responses, or environmental factors.

 Obsessive-compulsive behaviors (OCD)